mongoid/mongoid_orderable/README.md

   orderable

   # if you set :scope as a symbol, it will resolve the foreign key from relation
-  orderable scope: :drawer, column: :pos
+  orderable scope: :drawer, field: :pos

-  # if you set :scope as a string, it will use it as the column name for scope
+  # if you set :scope as a string, it will use it as the field name for scope
-  orderable scope: 'drawer', column: :pos
+  orderable scope: 'drawer', field: :pos

   # scope can also be a proc
   orderable scope: lambda { |document| where(group_id: document.group_id) }